Actively Recruiting

 - Amputation of any lower limb

-- Poorly controlled diabetes such as foot ulceration
+- Poorly controlled diabetes (e.g., foot ulceration)

 - Blindness